 #3 Via del Governo Vecchio, Rome

-Via del Governo Vecchio is the street where I spend most of my time when I’m in Rome.
+Via del Governo Vecchio is the street in Rome where I spend most of my time when I’m in the city.
 I discovered it back in 2015, and ever since that, this is my favorite street in Rome!
 Via del Governo Vecchio runs from Piazza Navona almost to the Castel San Angelo, parallel with the main street of Corso Vittorio Emmanuele II.

-My favorite bar, the Bistro and Wine Bar Pasquino, and one of my fav restaurants, the Ristorante Pasquino are located on this street.
+My favorite bar, the Bistro and Wine Bar Pasquino, and one of my fav restaurants, the Ristorante Pasquino is located on this street in Rome.
 They are both steps away from Piazza Navona.
 Also, one of the best gelaterias (ice cream shops) called Ice cRome is located right opposite these restaurants.
-Beside the charm, that really Italian narrow, cobbled street vibe, the buildings are beautiful as well!
+Besides the charm, that really Italian narrow, cobbled street vibe, the buildings are beautiful as well!

-Via del Governo Vecchio also offers a variaty of bars, restaurants, shops, more gelaterias, art galleries and antiquity stores all along the way!
-There’s no way to not find something you like on this street!
+Via del Governo Vecchio also offers a variety of bars, restaurants, shops, more gelaterias, book shops, art galleries, and antiquity stores all along the way!
+There’s no way to not find something you like on this Roman street!

-Find details about this area, Piazza Navona and it’s a neighbourhood in my previous article:
+All in all, Via del Governo Vecchio is definitely one of the top Rome streets!
+Find details about this area, Piazza Navona, and its neighborhood in my previous article:

-#4 Via dei Condotti – Rome luxury lane
+#4 Via dei Condotti – the luxury street in Rome

-Each big city has its fashion street where you can find all the famous luxury brands.
-In Rome, this street is called Via dei Condotti.
-A street linking Via del Corso with Piazza di Spagna, where you can find the famous Spanish Steps.
-I know many of you are looking for the famous shopping street in Rome near Spanish Steps, so I wanted to highlight Via Condotti, as I do find this street fascinating!
+Each big city has its fashion street where you can find all the famous luxury brands, the fanciest of the Rome streets is definitely Via dei Condotti.
+Via dei Condotti links Via del Corso with Piazza di Spagna, where you can find the famous Spanish Steps.
+I know many of you are looking for the famous shopping street in Rome near Spanish Steps, so I wanted to highlight Via dei Condotti, as I do find this street fascinating!

 If you’re heading from Via del Corso through Via dei Condotti, you’ll have an amazing view of the Spanish Steps and the church of Trinita dei Monti.
 So even if you’re not interested in shopping, or admiring the shopfronts, this view is worth a walk through Via dei Condotti!

-Via Condotti features all the famous Italian fashion brands like Armani, BVLGARI, Versace, Dolce & Gabbana, and Prada.
-Though, you will find others like Chanel, Luis Vuitton, Swarowski, or Cartier.
+Via Condotti features all the famous Italian fashion brands like Armani, Versace, Dolce & Gabbana, and Prada.
+You can also find Bulgari on Via dei Condotti, between many others like Chanel, Luis Vuitton, Swarowski, or Cartier.
 When I’ve first walked down this street I was still at university.
 That day I’ve promised myself, that if once I’ll buy a luxury item, I will do it on the famous shopping street in Rome near Spanish Steps!

 #5 Via del Moro & #6 Via della Pelliccia

 Trastevere is my second favorite neighborhood in Rome after the Navona neighborhood!
-It is located south from the Vatican city, near the Tevere river.
-One of those things I love the most in this area is the streets.
+It is located south of the Vatican city, near the Tevere river.
+One of those things I love the most in this area is the Rome streets.
 Colorful, cozy, vibrant, and VERY ITALIAN.
 You’re bumping into traditional bars and restaurants on every step, literally!
-Colorful buildings, the flowers, the cobblestone roads… it’s just enchanting and fascinating.
+Colorful buildings, flowers, the cobblestone roads, ivies on the walls, and beautiful rooftop terraces covered in plants… It’s all just so charming!
+In my opinion, Via del Moro and Via della Pelliccia are some of the best streets in Trastevere that you should see!

 #7 Vicolo Moroni

-In the past two years, I’ve been always booking my hostels/hotels/b&bs in Trastevere.
-One of my favorite places while I was traveling alone was the Orsa Maggiore Hostel for Woman Only.
-There’s nothing better than going out in the morning for a cappuccino and having it in such a beautiful atmosphere!
+Since 2018, I’ve been always booking my hostels/hotels/b&bs in Trastevere.
+One of my favorite places, while I was traveling alone, was the Orsa Maggiore Hostel for Woman Only.
+There’s nothing better than going out in the morning for a cappuccino and having it in such a beautiful and colorful neighborhood as Trastevere!

 Trastevere is a bit outside the center of the city, which explains why is still much more traditional, and Roman, than other sides of the historic center.
-For a real Italian experience in Rome, definitely try to stroll around the streets of Trastevere!
+For a real Italian experience in Rome, definitely try to stroll around the best streets in Trastevere!

-#8 Via Margutta – the famous street from the Roman Holiday movie
+#8 Via Margutta – a Roman Holiday shooting location

 Via Margutta runs between Piazza di Spagna and Piazza del Popolo.
-It’s a more hidden street, but with Google Maps you’ll find it easily.
-Originally, Via Margutta was home of various stables and workshops.
+It’s a more hidden street in Rome, but with Google Maps you’ll find it easily.
+Originally, Via Margutta was home to various stables and workshops.
 It changed its face in the 20th century though!
+Via Margutta is also one of the Roman Holiday filming locations, and one of my top Rome streets.

 #9 Via Giulia – a hidden piece of art by Michelangelo

-This street goes parallel with the Tevere river on the historic center of Rome.
-It’s really close to Piazza Navona, Corso Vittorio Emmanuele II, and Campo di Fiori.
+Via Giulia goes parallel with the Tevere river on the historic center of Rome.
+It’s really close to Piazza Navona, Corso Vittorio Emmanuele II, and Campo de Fiori.
 Via Giulia was one of the first projects of Renaissance Rome.
-The street was designed by Bramante, who at the same time was working on the St Peter’s Basilica.
+One of the top Rome streets was designed by Bramante, who at the same time was working on the St Peter’s Basilica.

-However, this street of Rome is still considered significant because of the amazing renaissance artist, Michelangelo!
-He had a plan to connect the Palazzo Farnese which can be found on this street, to the Farnese Villa in the Trastevere district.
+However, this Roman street is still considered significant because of the amazing renaissance artist, Michelangelo!
+He had a plan to connect the Palazzo Farnese which can be found on this street in Rome, to the Farnese Villa in the Trastevere district.
 You can still see this arch leaning over Via Giulia on its southern end.
+If you’re visiting in warm season, the arch is covered in flowers, and in ivy later on.
+It’s one of the most stunning streets in Rome!

 Streets of Rome in Campo di Fiori neighborhood